| |

 White Tail Spider

-The venom of this spider is of moderate toxicity, yet can cause nausea, swelling, redness, and in some cases an allergic reaction since the White Tail carries a bacteria (mycobacterium ulcerans) in its lungs.
-Its bite site is described similar to a skin ulcer.
+The venom of this spider is of moderate toxicity.
+Still, it can cause nausea, swelling, redness and, in some cases, an allergic reaction considering that the White Tail Spider carries bacteria (mycobacterium ulcerans) in its lungs.
+The appearance of the bite is said to resemble a skin ulcer. |

 |